Tojustn/AI_Judge/README.md

 ## Design Notes & Trade-offs

 - **Persistence:** Submissions, judges, and evaluations are stored in Supabase.
-This ensures data survives page reloads and allows multi-user access without building a separate backend.
+This ensures data persistence.

 - **LLM Security:** API keys are stored server-side via Supabase Edge Functions.
 This prevents exposing sensitive keys in the frontend, which is critical for security.